 This might include making time to grab a coffee at industry meetups, or sharing relevant news with each other.
-Not only will this make your day that bit easier, it’ll also open up untold doors in terms of introductions and new opportunities.
+Not only will this make your day that bit easier, but it’ll also open up untold doors in terms of introductions and new opportunities.

 Put your best foot forward and try and do as many favors for your network as possible.
 It’ll almost always get paid back.

-How to Guest Post in 2019: Conclusion
+How to Guest Post: Conclusion

 Okay, let’s recap.
 Guest posting is an essential part of starting a blog in 2019.
 In fact, as far as SEO it’s basically non-optional.
 Luckily, however, it’s not that hard.
-To start, you just need to create a couple of pieces of high quality cornerstone content.
+To start, you just need to create a couple of pieces of high-quality cornerstone content.